Disabled Facilities Grant (DFGs)

 A recoverable land charge will be applied where grant exceeds £5,000.
 Disposal of the property within 10 years of grant completion will result in repayment of such part of the grant that exceeds £5,000 but the amount repayable will not exceed £10,000.

 Information on the Council's current policy, and what works are eligible for DFG funding, etc. can be found in the Improvement and Grant Assistance Policy 2022 - 2025 (Private Sector Housing).

 Adaptations and house extensions

 Wherever possible the council will seek to provide the adaptations within the structure of the dwelling.
-Extensions will only be considered where property size, internal arrangement, circulation and cost effectiveness mean that it is the best course of action.
+Extensions will only be considered where property size, internal arrangement, circulation space and cost effectiveness mean that this is the best course of action.